The Federal Bank Limited (NSE: FEDERALBNK) Q3 2026 Earnings Call dated Jan. 16, 2026

 Unidentified Participant

-But as of today we are in.
-Line with ECL or we are a bit short.
+But as of today, we are in line with ECL, or we are a bit short?

-Little bit short.
+A little bit short.

 Unidentified Participant